DaveBenham/VenomPremium/README.md

 ## SLICE oscillator section
 ![Slice oscillator section image](doc/SliceSection.png)

 The Slice oscillator produces 4 different waveforms simultaneously: Sine, Triangle, Square (pulse), and Saw (descending ramp).
 All four waveforms are available as independent outputs to be used however you see fit.
-But the primary purpose of this oscillator is to slice (amplitude modulate) the Spice oscillators.
+But the primary purpose of this oscillator is to slice (amplitude modulate, or switch on and off) the Spice oscillators.

 ### WAVE square button
 This button selects which waveform is used to slice the Spice waveforms.